Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 Alternative theories derive tactopod from the grade of dinocarides and opabinia.

-Genomes and gene sequence
+Genomes and Gene Sequence

-Tardigrade genomes vary in size, ranging from about 75 to 800 megabase DNA pairs.
+Tardigrade genomes vary in size, ranging from 75 to 800 megabase DNA pairs.
 Hypsibius exemplaris (formerly called Hypsibius dujardini) has a compact genome of 100 megabase pairs and a generation period of around two weeks; it can be cultivated indefinitely and cryopreserved.

-This research also found a high expression of unexplained tardigrades proteins, including the Damage Suppressor (Dsup), which was discovered to protect against DNA damage from X-ray radiation.
-The same researchers applied the Dsup protein to human cultured cells and found that it suppressed about 40% of the X-ray damage to human cells.
+This research also found a high expression of unexplained tardigrade proteins, including the Damage Suppressor (Dsup), which was discovered to protect against DNA damage from X-ray radiation.
+The same researchers applied the Dsup protein to human cultured cells and found it suppressed about 40% of the X-ray damage to human cells.

-Environmental significance
+Environmental Significance

-Many organisms living in marine ecosystems feed on species such as nematodes, latex, bacteria , algae, mites, and collembolans.
+Many organisms living in marine ecosystems feed on species such as nematodes, latex, bacteria, algae, mites, and collembolans.

 Tardigrades are acting as pioneer organisms by inhabiting new emerging ecosystems.
-This movement attracts other invertebrates to populate this space, while also attracting predators.
+This movement attracts other invertebrates to populate this space while also attracting predators.